deutschkihun/app-router-next13/README.md

 ![build-1](https://github.com/deutschkihun/app-router-next13/assets/45092135/5f6b92b1-a8db-40db-a79b-c0dac1e4535e)

-As you can see here dashboard is generated in static (SSG), and it means buid-time generated
+As you can see here dashboard is generated in static, and it means buid-time generated

 ```tsx